workworklinux/workwork/README.md

 configuration yaml files are stored in ~/.workwork/config.yaml. background and text color can be changed here as a bonus.

 ## limitations
-- probably doesn't work on a lot of shit but notably Fucked on wayland. everything here is x11 based. anyone willing to contribute go on ahead
+- probably doesn't work on a lot of shit but notably Fucked on wayland. everything here is x11 based. anyone willing to contribute please !! go on ahead
-- some applications [like krita] run temporary executables. these will not persist between program relaunches and will have to be re-selected.
+- some applications [like krita] run temporary executables. these will not persist once they are closed and will have to be re-selected on next program launch.

 ### advantages
 - works